SanicTK2/iidxguide/docs/misc_infasio.md

 1. Launch PowerShell as administrator.
 1. Run ```Set-ExecutionPolicy Bypass``` which allows you to run arbitrary PS scripts.
 1. Download the script from [https://github.com/darekasan/inf_launch_ext](https://github.com/darekasan/inf_launch_ext)
-1. Run the script; pick 3 (copy script file to game directory and set to new script path (recommended))
+1. Run the script as administrator; pick 3 (copy script file to game directory and set to new script path (recommended))
 1. Launch Infinitas using the shortcut; launch the game through the browser as usual.
 1. Instead of the game being launched, a PowerShell prompt will appear; pick 3 (ASIO).
     1. Note: if you choose #3, you skip the launcher... which means you skip the update check.
 You'll want to occasionally run the launcher so that you can download patches.